slatex/sTeX/README.md

 export TEXINPUTS="$(TEXINPUTS):<sTeXDIR>//:
 ```

-Similarly, set your `MATHHUB` environment variable to where you intend to keep your sTeX archives.
+Similarly, set your `MATHHUB` environment variable to where you intend to keep your sTeX
+archives.
 For details, see the documentation linked above.
 For a LaTeX IDE, update the directory path where `pdflatex` looks for paths.

-For larger documents it may be necessary to enlarge the internal memory allocation of the TEX/LATEX executables.
+For larger documents it may (rarely) be necessary to enlarge the internal memory allocation of the TEX/LATEX executables.
 This can be done by adding the following configurations in `texmf.cnf` (or changing them, if they already exist).
 ```
 param_size = 20000      % simultaneous macro parameters, also applies to MP
 nest_size = 1000        % simultaneous semantic levels (e.g., groups)